ketranm/tardis/README.md

 Did I mention the TARDIS looks like a BLEU telephone box.
 Oops, I meant blue telephone box.

+We have switched to use [cudnn](https://github.com/soumith/cudnn.torch), updated code will be made available soon.
 ## Features

 - Standard Seq2seq model (we won't update this for now)